 His voice far calmer than Finn knew he felt, Eddy said, “Hey, guys.
 Loved your performances.”

 “Thank you.
-I’m happy you liked it all.”
+I’m happy you liked them.”

 From the politeness, Finn knew it had to be Zach who replied.
 Glancing up, he saw Zach looking at Eddy, but Cody’s gaze was fixed on him.